Email invoicing

 Email reminders

-Configure via UI or using PATCH /v1/company/settings method and reminder_frequency.
+Configure reminders through the UI or using PATCH /v1/company/settings with the reminder_frequency parameter.

 Sender email address and reply-to address

-All invoice emails are sent from: noreply@mail.maventa.com.
-This sender address is fixed and cannot be customized.
+All invoice emails are sent from noreply@mail.maventa.com.
+This address is fixed and cannot be customised.

 The reply-to address is determined in the following order: